aadritorress/TX-SE-022221-Code-Challenges/phase-2-round-1/README.md

 After submitting the form, the user should be redirected to the selected episode's show page.

+### CREATE action was working before error message, come back to fix it

 ### 3. Episode Show Page

 On the episode show page, a user should see: